 Possible Side Effects of the Pink Champagne Strain

 Pink Champagne may cause side effects such as cottonmouth and dry eyes.
 As mentioned, this strain is heavily sedating, so couch-lock and drowsiness are also likely.
 Those who overindulge may experience dizziness or paranoia.

 Final Thoughts on the Pink Champagne Strain

-The Pink Champagne strain offers many benefits to both the recreational and the medicinal cannabis smoker.
-The recreational smoker will enjoy the lazy vibes which this strain brings about, ideal for chilling out and relaxing in the evening after a hard day at the office.
+The Pink Champagne strain offers many benefits to both the recreational and medicinal cannabis consumer.
+The recreational user will likely enjoy the lazy vibes that make this strain ideal for relaxing and unwinding.